scheedalla/SUB-Coral/README.md

 ## Installation

 To run this project, make sure you have Node.js installed: https://nodejs.org/en/download/ or via Homebrew on Mac. <br>
 1. Set up a local Mongo database.
-You can dump the data from here: https://s3.amazonaws.com/wpentdev/coral/sub-stage-db.zip
+You can dump the data from here: https://s3.amazonaws.com/wpentdev/coral/sub-stage-db.zip<br>
-2. Set up a local Elastic search instance.
+2. Set up a local Elastic search instance.<br>
 3. Throughout the app, there are references to photo uploaders.
-This functionality will not work as it points to an external service.
+This functionality will not work as it points to an external service.<br>

 <pre>
 	$ npm install <br>
 	$ bower install<br>
 	$ node app.js
 </pre>

+## There are no users so you must register before signing in.

 ## Grunt
 Grunt is used to combine and minify css and javascript files.
 You can use the "grunt" and "grunt watch" tasks.
 Please see Gruntfile.js.